 Saints… Ain’t that excessive—

 Jericho felt uncomfortable.
 He knew he needed to use his conductor on Marionette—even though he’d promised Alice only to use it against ELPIS.
 Because he had to.
-But whenever he thought of even activating his conductor, his head spun and his stomach did flip flops as memories of those Capricornian men and women disintegrating into nothing barraged his mind.
+But whenever he thought of even activating his conductor, his head spun and his stomach tightened as memories of those Capricornian men and women disintegrating into nothing barraged his mind.
+Cycles but not the same.
 The past threatened to spill over into his present.

 Now as he held it in his right hand and his suitcase in his left, he tried his best to focus on Maria beside him and Cadence above him.
 It made things simpler, made it easier to focus on the present reality.
 But when Maria called out his name and he saw that she had Marionette in her hold, he felt his head spin again.
 As he approached the two women, images of Marionette shattering into dust plagued his mind and sent him spiraling into the past.
 In his confusion, he reached out desperately for Maria—